 Texas Southern likes to attempt shots from long range.
 So far this season, they have attempted 152 attempts from that distance.
 However, the Tigers have made only 45 of those shots.

-Arizona Wildcats vs Texas Southern is scheduled to tip off at 9:00 PM EST at the McKale Center in Tucson, Arizona.
-This game will be shown on the PAC-12 Channel, or streamed via the PAC-12 Channel website.
+Arizona Wildcats - Texas Southern is scheduled to tip off at 9:00 PM EST at the McKale Center in Tucson, Arizona.
+This game will be shown on the PAC-12 Channel, ored via the PAC-12 Channel website.